pagopa-archive/io-infrastructure-post-config/pagopa-proxy/README.md

 * Provide TLS 1.2 authentication and encryption services for the communications with PagoPA

+## Deployment

+Each environment (i.e. test, prod) needs two versions of pagopa-proxy: one to communicate with the PagoPA test environment, one to communicate with the PagoPA production environment.

+Before installing each chart, the corresponding secrets must be created in the Azure Keyvault specified in the chart variables.

+The secret names are derived from the values specified in the chart variables, and are in the following format: *Values.pagopaProxy.secrets.azureSecretNamePrefix*-*Values.pagopaProxy.secrets.azureSecretNameSuffix*

+When installed, the chart also needs a specific name, depending on its function:

+* to reach PagoPA test environments: *pagopa-proxy-test*

+* to reach PagoPA production environments: *pagopa-proxy*

+These are the procedures to install the chart:

+* dev / pagopa-test: `helm install -n pagopa-proxy-test pagopa-proxy`

+* dev / pagopa-prod: `helm install -f configs/pagopa-proxy-prod.yaml -n pagopa-proxy pagopa-proxy`

+* prod / pagopa-test: `helm install -f configs/prod.yaml -n pagopa-proxy-test pagopa-proxy`

+* prod / pagopa-prod: `helm install -f configs/pagopa-proxy-prod.yaml -f configs/prod.yaml -n pagopa-proxy pagopa-proxy`

 ## Kubernetes package composition

 The PagoPA proxy application is distributed as a helm-chart, which installs a Kubernetes service to get calls from the other IO services, an ingress to expose its SOAP interface to PagoPA, and Kubernetes POD made of two containers: